fekerel/cbrn-to-fakeapi/GUIDE.md

 - Place tests under `fake-api-tests/` and name them with the `.spec.ts` suffix (e.g., `users.crud.spec.ts`, `products.analytics.spec.ts`).
 You must decide which endpoint should be tested at which file.
 - Do not use `describe.only` or `it.only`.
 - Before generating endpoints/tests, run `npm run openapi:fetch` to refresh `openapi.json`.
-- Tests are TypeScript and run with Mocha via `npm run test:fake`.
+- Tests are TypeScript and run with Mocha via `yarn run runner`.
 The bootstrap file handles per-file DB reset; do NOT reset DB in tests.
 - Use the OpenAPI schema to drive assertions beyond basic type checks (see 5.1 Schema-driven assertions).

 TL;DR: Critical rules (don’t miss)